 The following core courses (10 hours) are required of all Geography graduate students.
-Students must complete the core courses by the end of their second semester in the program and should adhere to the following schedule:
+MS students must complete the core courses by the end of their second semester in the program and should adhere to the following schedule:

-First Fall Semester First Spr ing Semester 5001 Professional Development in Geography 5303 Geographical Analysis I 5413 History and Philosophy of Geography 5403 Current Geographic Research
+First Fall Semester 5001 Professional Development in Geography 5303 Geographical Analysis I 5413 History and Philosophy of Geography 5403 Current Geographic Research

-Ph.D. students must also take GEOG 6313 (Mixed Methods in Field Research) for 13 total core hours.
+Ph.D. students must also take GEOG 6313 (Mixed Methods in Field Research) for 13 total core hours, but can complete the core courses any time during their first four semesters.